Akshat180425/my-portfolio/README.md

 - [Unsplash](unsplash.com)
 - [Wallpaper Flare](wallpaperflare.com)

-> If you are the rightful owner of any of the images used and want it removed and credited properly, please contact me.
+> If you are the rightful owner of any of the images used and want it removed or credited properly, please contact me.

 ## Contact Me:
 If you'd like to collaborate, connect, or share feedback, feel free to reach out.